Grand Le Londres in the nineteenth century

 Le Londres Hotel, whose baptismal name is a tribute to the then most prodigious city of the "civilized world", is the rendezvous for the families of the upper middle class and the French aristocracy who came to visit the son who performs, as a cadet, his military service in the very select School of Cavalry of Saumur.

-This 13 February 1914 menu is a testament to the opulence and gluttony of this era.
+This menu of February 13, 1914 testifies to the opulence and gluttony of this period.

 July 1914, Saumur is the scene of a tragic fact-miscellaneous.
 Legagneux, one of the pioneers of aviation, just died after his plane crashed in the Loire.
 Many are the brethren coming to pay him a last tribute in his room at the Grand Hotel de Londres, where a chapel was erected.
 This is how Legagneux enters the legend and the Le Londres Hotel in history.